Health Information and Tools > Patient Care Handouts > Learning Disability in Children: Care Instructions

 Learning Disability in Children: Care Instructions

 A learning disability is a problem with how the brain takes in, makes sense of, or expresses information.
 This can affect how your child listens, speaks, reads, writes, spells, or does math.
-Your child will not outgrow a learning disability.
-But he or she can build new learning skills that help work around it.
+Your child won't outgrow a learning disability.
+But they can build new learning skills that help with success.

-It is important to know what kind of disability your child has and what his or her strengths are.
-If your child has not yet been tested, talk to your child's school about doing a team assessment.
+It's important to know what kind of disability your child has.
+It also helps to know what their strengths are.
+If your child hasn't been tested, talk to their school about doing a team assessment.
 Your child may be able to get help from a learning specialist at school.
-If so, you and the school will make an Individualized Program Plan (IPP) or an Individual Education Plan (IEP).
-This plan helps the school help your child to succeed in the classroom.
+If so, your child will get a learning plan, such as an Individualized Education Plan (IEP), or an Individualized Program Plan (IPP).

-If your child does not qualify for special services, work with the school to find the best ways to help your child learn.
+If your child doesn't qualify for special services and an IEP, work with the school to find the best ways to help your child learn.
 For example, your child may need extra time to finish tests and schoolwork.
-Some children use audiobooks and record classroom lectures.
-Others take tests out loud or as short essays, rather than as multiple choice.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.